 12. Dog Day Afternoon (1975)

 As the saying goes, “Don’t judge a book or a movie by its cover”.
 A bit modified as it may seem, it is true in this movie’s case.
 ‘Dog Day Afternoon’ is based on a story inspired by true events.
-It has also one of the many credits with a rating of 4 on Roger Ebert.
 The movie begins with an attempted bank robbery orchestrated by Sonny Wortzik (Al Pacino), along with his criminal cohorts.
 Things go awry when they find out that only $1100 worth of cash is left in the bank’s vaults.
 Sonny and Sal feign a hostage drama to the police in order to avoid any immediate action.
 Turns out, Sonny has attempted to rob the bank to help with the sexual reassignment surgery of his wife Leon, a transgender woman, as well as to provide for his another divorced wife and children.
 Despite being charged with robbery and spending almost two decades in prison, Sonny’s transgender wife gets her surgery done.
 ‘Dog Day Afternoon’ was hailed as brilliant and path-breaking by many viewers and critics alike.